 In the video, I demonstrate both options for shaping these beef empanadas.

-Although wheat flour empanadas edges are often crimped with a fork to make a pretty pattern, I find that the gluten free dough is a bit too sticky for that, so I skip this step.
+Although wheat flour empanadas edges are often crimped with a fork to make a pretty pattern, I find that the gluten free dough is a bit too sticky for that.
+So I skip this step.

 So here you go – a fairly easy recipe for wonderful baked empanadas – golden puffy dough enveloping savory, flavorful beef.
+And if you prefer a vegetarian option, check out my recipe for baked vegetarian empanadas!

 - 2 tablespoons avocado oil